SystemsApproach/private5g/software/directory.rst

 OnRamp Repos
 ~~~~~~~~~~~~~~~~~~~

-The process to deploy the artifacts listed above are, sometimes
+The process to deploy the artifacts listed above, sometimes
 referred to as GitOps, manages the *Continuous Deployment (CD)* half
 of the CI/CD pipeline.
 OnRamp's approach to GitOps uses a different
 mechanism than the one the ONF ops team originally used to manage its